 As part of a plea bargain wherein he agreed to disclose the locations of still-missing women, he received a sentence of life without parole and began serving his sentence at Washington State Penitentiary in Walla Walla.
 In 2015, Washington’s Department of Corrections officials moved Ridgway to a federal prison in Colorado.

-Investigators continue to search for Ridgway’s missing victims, even as recently as a couple of weeks ago.
+Investigators continue to search for Ridgway’s missing and unidentified victims.